vomshi/AreaPrograms/README.md

 # AreaPrograms
-Area calculation of various shapes
+Area calculation of various shapes.
+Practise for inheritance feature in Java